Loading...

 Check out our dark characters and villains design bundle

-First, source file resolution.
-It’s essential to ensure that your source file is set to a high enough resolution to print well.
-Although we had already touched on this topic at the beginning of this article, let’s go into how to adjust the resolution in the two most used programs, Adobe Illustrator and Photoshop.
+First you’ll want to look into your source file resolution.
+It is essential that your source file is exported in a high enough resolution to ensure that your print will not appear blurry.
+Although we had already touched on this topic at the beginning of this article, let’s go into more detail on how adjust the resolution in the two most commonly used programs, Adobe Illustrator and Adobe Photoshop.

 For Adobe Photoshop, open the file in the program as usual.
 Once opened, click on the Image window, then Image Size, and the following menu will open.
 It’s important that before changing the resolution value, you uncheck the Resample box, and you’re done!

 Second, be sure to size your design appropriately.
 When choosing the canvas size for your design, it’s best to err on the side of making your design too big rather than too small.
-Sizing down is always safer and easier than sizing up, especially if your design is a pixel-based image.
+Before printing a design it is always safer to scale them down rather than scaling them up, especially if your design is a pixel-based image.
 This will help ensure that your design looks as intended when printed.

 Sizing down is always safer and easier than sizing up, especially if your design is a pixel-based image.